wix-incubator/react-templates/docs/native.md

-# React Template for Native Apps
+# React Templates for Native Apps

 In order to use React Templates for [React Native](https://facebook.github.io/react-native/) you should set the `native` option to true.
 In native mode the default `modules` option is set to `commonjs` and the default `react-import-path` is set to `react-native`.